 Objective: The objective of the exercise is to provide some experience interpreting digitally delivered aerial imagery, and in the process to compare the imagery available in several systems.
 You've already started becoming familiar with Google Earth --- you've downloaded and installed the client software and maybe used the measuring and drawing tools.
 "Bing" is a tool from Microsoft that delivers aerial imagery without the need of a client beyond your browser.
 You can access it at "bing.com"; then, putting coordinates in the query box, clicking the "maps" tab, and selecting the "aerial view" gets you where you need to be.

-These tools offer different kinds of support to the image interpreter (you) --- they limit scale ("zoom") differently; they both give you scale as a bar scale; Bing seems to give you less information.
+These tools offer different kinds of support to the image interpreter (you): they limit scale ("zoom") differently; they both give you scale as a bar scale; Bing seems to give you less information.
 Where GE gives the viewer's elevation and the coordinates, Bing seems not to.
-They integrate terrain data with the image data, not quite as stereoscopic imagery, but, so that when you move the viewpoint, terrain is shown as if you had a 3D view of the image draped over the terrain.
+They integrate terrain data with the image data, not quite as does stereoscopic imagery, but, when you move the viewpoint, terrain is shown as if you had a 3D view of the image draped over the terrain.

 The possibility of using the imagery side of Google Maps was raised in class.
 If you would like to use that rather than GE or Bing, it is OK with me, just let me know on the write up.

-Assignment: For ten sites (eight of the sites listed below, and for two new ones of your own finding and choice) describe (in a paragraph each) what you see in the imagery, comparing Google Earth's and Bing's versions of the place and indicating which visual cues (below) seem to be most useful in figuring out each case.
-(It might help to try to zoom-in to determine what details you discern in each image, but sometimes zooming-out for context rather than enlarged detail is more useful.
+Assignment: For ten sites (eight of the sites listed below, and for two new ones of your own finding and choice) describe (in a paragraph each) what you (the Geographer) see in the imagery, comparing Google Earth's and Bing's versions of the place and indicating which visual cues (see below) seem to be most useful in figuring out what is going on in each place.
+(It might help to try to zoom-in to determine what details you can discern in each image, though sometimes zooming-out for greater context rather than enlarged detail is more useful.
 Try both.)
 For each of the new places the write-up should include the latitude and longitude of the place, plus a descrptive name (to attract a student next time).

 Finally, what do you conclude about the interpretation of the imagery in these tools?
 Is the resolution of the image databases behind these tools similar?
 Adequate?
 Is Google or Bing consistently better for apparent resolution and quality?
 What added facilites might improve the tools?
 Which cues helped you notice and identify things in the images?